These are just some of the events that formed part of the Doris Lessing 100 centenary celebrations at UEA.

 Thur 7 Nov 2019 / 1.15-1.45pm / On Doris Lessing’s celebrated novel The Golden Notebook.
 Nonia Williams, Lecturer in the School of Literature, Drama and Creative Writing at UEA gave a lunchtime talk, focussing on Lessing most famous novel.

 Thur 31 Oct 2019 / 1.15-1.45pm / Lessing, Communism and the New Left.
-Talk by Dr Matthew Taunton, Senior Lecturer at the School of Literature, Drama and Creative Writer and Co-curator of the Doris Lessing 100 exhibition.
+Dr Matthew Taunton, Senior Lecturer in the School of Literature, Drama and Creative Writing at UEA gave a lunchtime talk, focussing on Lessing involvement in politics.

 Sat 26 Oct 2019 - Doris Lessing 100: Women Writers in Conversation - Rachel Cusk, Professor Lara Feigel and Emma Claire Sweeney joined Dr Nonia Williams to read from their own work and discuss Lessing's lasting influence.
 Doris Lessing was born on 22 Oct 1919.
 Her career spanned many of the most significant events of the twentieth century and she produced work in a wide variety of forms and genres.
 A hundred years almost to the day after Lessing's birth, this event brings together a panel of contemporary women writers to discuss her work and her legacy.